civican/legisinfo/44-1/bills/C-18/bill_text.md

   **(1)** At the request of a news business, the Commission must, by order, designate the business as eligible if it

-    is a qualified Canadian journalism organization as defined in subsection 248(1) of the `Income Tax Act`, **or is licensed by the Commission under paragraph 9(1)(b) of the `Broadcasting Act` as a campus station, community station or native station as those terms are defined in regulations made under that Act or other categories of licensees established by the Commission with a similar community mandate**;
+    is a qualified Canadian journalism organization as defined in subsection 248(1) of the `Income Tax Act`, or is licensed by the Commission under paragraph 9(1)(b) of the `Broadcasting Act` as a campus station, community station or native station as those terms are defined in regulations made under that Act or other categories of licensees established by the Commission with a similar community mandate;

-    produces news content **of public interest** that is primarily focused on matters of general interest and reports of current events, including coverage of democratic institutions and processes, and
+    produces news content of public interest that is primarily focused on matters of general interest and reports of current events, including coverage of democratic institutions and processes, and

-    regularly employs two or more journalists in Canada, **which journalists may include journalists who own or are a partner in the news business and journalists who do not deal at arm's length with the business**,
+    regularly employs two or more journalists in Canada, which journalists may include journalists who own or are a partner in the news business and journalists who do not deal at arm's length with the business,

     operates in Canada, including having content edited and designed in Canada,